Vintage Inspired Valentine Altered Art Tutorial

 Step 1 To start this project, cover your canvas with vintage sheet music paper using Mod Podge to adhere it.

 You can apply a whole sheet, as you see in this picture, or you can tear it into pieces and glue each piece separately (see below).
-Glue over and around the edges by a 1/2″ or so to give the canvas a more finished look.
+Glue edges to the back of the canvas by a 1/2″ or so to give the canvas a more finished look.

-Step 2 The torn pieces of vintage music paper give the project some added texture and interest.
+Step 2 Using torn pieces of vintage music paper gives the project some added texture and interest.
 No matter how you apply your music paper, the next step is to paint it.

-I like to squirt some acrylic craft paint right on the canvas, then spray some water over the entire surface and brush the paint on with a foam brush.
+I like to squirt some acrylic craft paint right on the canvas, then spray some water over the surface and brush the paint over the surface with a foam brush.
 The water makes the paint translucent.
 I used cobalt blue, but you can select any color you want.

 If you don’t brush too carefully, you’ll get different values, which also adds to the character of your piece.

-Step 3 To create the white circles I used the lid from a small jar of paint, dipped the edges in white craft paint and then “stamped” the circles randomly on my canvas.
+Step 3 To create the white circles I dipped the edges of a small paint lid in white craft paint and then “stamped” the circles randomly on my canvas.

-You can also use small stencils with various shapes to randomly paint some more embellisments on your canvas.
+You can also use small stencils with various shapes to randomly paint some more embellishments on your canvas.

 Step 4 Cut out a card stock heart to fit your canvas.

-Step 5 Next, you’ll cover your heart with pretty paper.
-Cut out strips of scrapbook paper that coordinate with each other and your canvas color; lay them over your card stock heart to fit.
+Cover the heart with strips of scrapbook paper that coordinate with each other and your canvas color; lay them over your card stock heart to fit.

-Glue them on one by one with your Mod Podge, then trim off the excess.
+Glue them on one by one with Mod Podge.
+Next turn the heart over and trim off the excess.

 Here’s what a similar heart looked like after gluing and trimming.

-Step 6 If you’d like to add some text to your piece, you can use your computer to create your text, or use the title of a song from your vintage songbook or cut out words from a dictionary.
+Step 6 If you’d like to add some text to your piece, you can use your computer to create it, or use the title of a song from a vintage songbook or cut out words from a dictionary.

 I went with “je t’aime,” the perfect Valentine sentiment, and printed it out in a few different colors so I would have choices.